BioDT/uc-ces/biodiversity_model/readme.md

 ### Running locally in a Docker container (Docker)

 The model can be run in a docker container.
-Build the Docker image (which we'll call `ces-biodiversity`) by locating yourself in the `biodiversity_model` directory then run:
+Build the latest docker image (which we'll call `ces-biodiversity`) by locating yourself in the `biodiversity_model` directory then run:

 ```
 docker build -t ces-biodiversity .
 ```

 This builds a Docker image using the `Dockerfile`.
 The base image is `rocker/geospatial:4.3.1`.
-You can see the list of packages that come installed here: https://github.com/rocker-org/rocker-versioned2/wiki

-The Docker build process installs any extra R packages with lines like so `RUN R -e 'install.packages("tidymodels")' `.
+You can see the list of packages that come installed here: https://github.com/rocker-org/rocker-versioned2/wiki The Docker build process installs any extra R packages with lines like so `RUN R -e 'install.packages("tidymodels")' `.
 It the copies any necessary files into the docker container from the host.
 Creates folders for the outputs.
 We also copy an entry point shell file `entrypoint.sh`.
 The entry point script will receive the command line arguments and pass them to the R script.
 This script simply runs the R script (`run_biodiversity_model.R`) using the Rscript command and passes the command line arguments (`"$@"`) to it.
+Note that if you're building the docker image and intend to push it to the repository as a 'package' then you should go to the next section so that you build with all the required extra parameters.

-This means to run the model in a docker container you use this command:
+To run the model in a docker container you use this command:

 ```
 docker run ces-biodiversity TAXONKEY MODEL_OUTPUT_LOCATION REPORT_OUTPUT_LOCATION N_BOOTSTRAPS